twinslow/tn3270-bsc-bridge/doc/BSC-3274-Flows.md

 Responses are ...

-A. No response -- (device unavailable) and timeout
+* No response -- (device unavailable) and timeout
-B. EOT -- The device has no data to send
+* EOT -- The device has no data to send
-C. Status Message
+* Status Message
   SOH % R STX cuPoll devAddr S/S-0 S/S-1 ETX BCC
-D. Test request message
+* Test request message
   SOH % / STX text ETX|ETB BCC
-E. Read modified or short read modified response
+* Read modified or short read modified response
   STX cuPoll devAddr text ETX|ETB BCC
-F. Read partition (query)
+* Read partition (query)
   DLE STX cuPoll devAddr text DLE ETX BCC

-A test request message (D) is generated  when TEST REQ or SYS REQ key is pressed on terminal keyboard.
+A test request message is generated  when TEST REQ or SYS REQ key is pressed on terminal keyboard.

 If multiple blocks of text are sent then the address bytes are only included in